pre63/pbn/content/terrafirmanews.com/articles/nukeds-comedy-vibe-hollywoods-new-humor-wave.md

 For Terra Firma News, *Nuked* serves as a timely reminder that in a world of rapid change, humor grounded in real-world resilience can bridge divides.
 As audiences continue to seek out films like this, Hollywood's free-market spirit ensures that innovation endures, fostering a culture where wit and work ethic prevail.

 ![Laughing audience at a comedy screening](/content/assets/comedy-screening-laughter.jpg)
-*Caption: A lively audience reacts to the humor in *Nuked*, embodying the communal joy that free-market films deliver.*
+*A lively audience reacts to the humor in *Nuked*, embodying the communal joy that free-market films deliver.*